mk-fg/reliable-discord-client-irc-daemon/README.md

     - [OSC 8 hyperlinks for terminal IRC clients]
     - [Voice chat activity notifications]
     - [Highlight on incoming private messages]
+    - [Message ACKs, typing notifications and other events from IRC]
     - [WARNING :: Session/auth rejected unexpectedly - disabling connection]
     - [Captcha-solving is required to login for some reason]
     - [Debugging anything strange, unknown or unexpected]